data center topology

 The leaf switches are connected to end devices such as servers, storage devices, and other networking equipment.
 The spine switches, meanwhile, act as the network’s backbone, connecting the multiple leaf switches.

 The leaf and spine architecture provides several advantages over traditional data center networks.
 It allows for greater scalability, as additional leaf switches can be easily added to the network.
-It also provides better fault tolerance, as the network can operate even if one of the spine switches fails.
+It also offers better fault tolerance, as the network can operate even if one of the spine switches fails.

 Furthermore, it enables faster traffic flows, as the spine switches to route traffic between the leaf switches faster than a traditional flat network.